-II.
+III.
 Learning Domains

-Learning domains represent an organization of courses around content and teaching methods that may transcend departmental boundaries.
-Students should be exposed to courses in each of the learning domains to ensure they receive an adequate breadth of educational experiences while at the College.
-The learning domains form the foundations of a liberal arts education, much as reading, writing, and arithmetic form the foundation of secondary education.
+Learning Domains represent an organization of courses around content and teaching methods that may transcend departmental boundaries.
+Students should be exposed to courses in each of the Learning Domains to insure that they receive an adequate breadth of educational experiences while at the College.
+The Learning Domains form the foundations of a liberal arts education, much as reading, writing, and arithmetic form the foundation of secondary education.